AmpersandTarski/Ampersand/docs/tutorial/interfaces.md

 After finishing your assignment, you have learned:

-- to explain how a service definition is displayed on the screen of a user.
+- to explain how an interface definition is displayed on the screen of a user.
-- to predict which data items a service applies to, if you know which pairs are in an interface term.
+- to predict which data items an interface applies to, if you know which pairs are in an interface term.
 - to predict which data items are displayed, if you know which pairs are in a field term.
 - to explain which atoms are used in a sub-interface.
 - to understand what the keywords `TABS`, `COLS`, and `ROWS` do to your display.

-  More than one service may apply to the same atom.
-That gives you a choice on runtime to which service you want to navigate.
-If no service applies, that atom is not navigable.
+  More than one interface may apply to the same atom.
+That gives you a choice on runtime to which interface you want to navigate.
+If no interface applies, that atom is not navigable.